Application

 Considerations and Risks

-AI, to an extent, is collating and regurgitating information based on its training, so there is not always clarity on the source of information.
+AI, to an extent, is collating and regurgitating information based on its training, so there is not always clarity about the source of information.
 Consider prompting AI to cite its sources.
-A good failsafe is to search parts of what is generated to check if it is verbatim pulled from another source or pasting the generated content into Grammarly to check for plagiarism.
-For more information, see Clemson’s Research Misconduct Policy and Academic Regulations.
+A good failsafe is to search parts of what is generated to check if it is verbatim pulled from another source, or paste the generated content into Grammarly to check for plagiarism.
+For more information, see Clemson’s Research Misconduct Policy and Academic Integrity Policy.

 Inherent Limitations